 LOUNGES: Sitting areas are located in hallway areas.
-A small eating area, and sink are in the kitchen area outside the student lab.
+A small eating area, and sink are in the kitchen area outside the student lab on both campuses.
 Please help us to keep them clean!
-Students recently refurnished the computer lab, adding a comfortable couch for relaxation between assignments.

-STUDENT FILES: Student official files are located in the social work main office.
+STUDENT FILES: Student official files are located on both campuses in the main offices.
 You may have access to these at any time upon request of the chairperson and/or department secretary, but you may not take them out of the office or remove information.
 If you want something removed from your file, please speak with the department chairperson.
 Please check your files periodically to make sure all materials are in order and your most current address/phone is included in your file.
 We ask that each student place a name and number of a contact person in case of emergency in the official student file.

-COMPUTER LABS AND RESOURCE ROOMS: The Social Work Department has three computers and one printer for student use.
-Students are expected to supply their own paper.
+COMPUTER LABS AND RESOURCE ROOMS: The Social Work Department has three computers and one printer for student use at the West Chester campus.
+The PASSHE-Philadelphia campus has two computer labs.